JasperFx/alba/documentation/getting_started.md

 snippet: sample_ get_json

 So what just happened in that test?
-First off, the call to `SystemUnderTest.For<T>()` bootstraps your web application using the `Startup` type from your web application.
+First off, the call to `AlbaHost.For<T>()` bootstraps your web application using the `Startup` type from your web application.
 Behind the scenes, Alba is using the same `Host.CreateDefaultBuilder().ConfigureWebHostDefaults(webBuilder => webBuilder.UseStartup<T>())` mechanism, but the difference is that Alba uses [TestServer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.testhost.testserver) as a replacement for Kestrel (i.e., Alba does not spin up Kestrel during testing so there's no port conflicts).
 See <[linkto:documentation/bootstrapping]> for more information on advanced configuration options.

 The call to `system.GetAsJson<OperationResult>("/math/add/3/4")` is performing these steps internally: